What is a PMO?

 In addition, there are also Project Management Offices that perform organisation-specific governance tasks or support activities.
 In some PMOs, both are represented, although in such cases it is advisable not to fill contradictory roles with one and the same person.

-Reasons for Introducing and Using a PMO
+Reasons for introducing and using a PMO

 There are a number of reasons why organisations decide to use Project Management Offices: